 Visit Harsen’s Island (via M29) Before you reach the St. Clair River, you’ll drive along the North Channel which connects to Lake St. Clair.
 About halfway between the town of Fair Haven & Algonac you’ll reach the access point to Harsen’s Island.
 There are no bridges to get to the island, but for $10 round trip you can take the car ferry there and drive around the island.
 There are two fun on the water places to go, Brown’s Bar….which is a big boater’s hang out on the Middle Channel and San Souci’s which is on the St. Clair River, where you are up close to 1000’ freighters from all over the world going by.
 Brown’s is “the” party place on the weekends.
 There is also a nice gift shop/boutique next to San Souci’s – The Waterfront Shoppe.

-New Baltimore (on M29)… on Lake St. Clair’s Anchor Bay… you can see their big brown water tower across the bay if you’re on the boat (which, by the way, will be torn down this year).
-They also have free public docks in front of that tower.
-Couple nice restaurants & bakeries, including Fin’s Eatery and Little Camilles.
-Several small boutique shops and a farmers market with entertainment Sunday from 10-1pm; childrens’ playground, beach and boardwalk.
+New Baltimore (on M29)… on Lake St. Clair’s Anchor Bay… you can see the highest flying American Flag in Michigan across the bay if you’re on the boat.
+They also have free public docks in front of the town.
+Couple nice restaurants, including Fin’s Eatery and Little Camilles.
+Several unique awesome boutique & gift shops and a farmers market with entertainment Sunday from 8am-1pm; childrens’ playground, beach and boardwalk.

 Port Huron (on M29)… Several restaurants and shops on the waterfront across from Sarnia, Canada.
 Home of the world renown Port Huron to Mackinac Race for sailboats from around the world each July.
 Check out the events page in the Lake St. Clair Guide dates of local events.